-Floors including sub-floors

-Repair category:

-Notes: Due to fitted carpets and floor coverings no detailed inspection was possible of the floor timbers and accordingly we cannot guarantee their soundness or otherwise.
+Floors including sub-floors Repair category: 1 Notes: Flooring is generally level and firm to the tread with the exception of some areas which were noted to be loose and noisy under bodyweight.
+Due to fitted carpets and floor coverings no detailed inspection was possible of the floor timbers and accordingly we cannot guarantee their soundness or otherwise.
+No access to the sub-floor chamber was possible at the time of our visit to the property.
+It will, however be appreciated that as this area was not inspected no guarantees can be provided in this regard.

-Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
-Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
-Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 to other parts of the property or cause a safety Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-Internal joinery and kitchen fittings Repair category: Notes: The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The door at the kitchen into the dining room area has been removed.
-The kitchen fittings are generally in adequate condition for their age and type.
+Internal joinery and kitchen fittings Repair category: 2 Notes: The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+Kitchen fittings are showing signs of wear and tear and should be replaced in the near future.